AbuRaihan32/diagPulse-client-side/README.md

     11. Who can see his upcoming appointment test result and all his data, and can change his data if he wants.

+The technologies which i have used :
+   1. react.js
+   2. javaScript
+   3. tailwind
+   4. mongodb
+   5. express.js
+   6. node.js
+   7. firebase

 The npm package names which i have used for the challenges task:

 1.